Promise-dataanalyst/LITA-Capstone-1-Sales-Dataset/README.md

 # LITA-Capstone-1-Sales-Dataset

 ## Project Title: Sales Performance Analysis for a Retail Store

 ### Project Description
 ---
 This analysis evaluates the sales performance of a retail store, offering insights into monthly sales trends, top-selling products, total sales, and the distribution of sales by product category.
 The goal is to identify areas of strength and potential growth, enabling the store to strategize and enhance overall performance.

+# Create a Dashboard that visualizes the insights found in Excel and SQL

+### For Excel

 ### _Sum of Sales by Month_
 ----